Tutorial | Generate Features recipe#

 We’ll start with three small datasets illustrating a retail store’s customer database.

-1. To open the tutorial starter project, click +New Project > DSS tutorials > ML Practitioner > Machine Learning 102.
-Note the tutorial project is shared by several tutorials.
+1. To open the tutorial starter project, click +New Project > DSS tutorials > ML Practitioner > Generate Features Recipe.

 Note